-Karen predominantly teaches on Education Studies modules, as well as those related to the Education Studies and Inclusion programme.
+Karen predominantly teaches on Special Educational Needs modules, as well as those related to Education more generally (particularly Parental Involvement and Home-School Relationships).
 She is a Fellow of the Higher Education Academy, after completing the PG Cert in Learning and Teaching in Higher Education at LJMU in 2014.
 She is also a PhD supervisor.

 Karen completed her PhD at Lancaster University in 2013, which was funded by a studentship awarded by the Economic and Social Research Council.
 Her PhD thesis focused on the home-school relationships between parents of children with Special Educational Needs (particularly those with Behavioural, Emotional and Social Difficulties) and educational practitioners, with a key focus on perceptions of blame, stigma, partnership and empathy.

 Karen has recently published articles within the following journals; European Journal of Special Needs Education; British Journal of Special Education; Support for Learning; Journal of Research in Special Educational Needs; International Journal of Primary, Elementary and Early Years Education (Education 3-13); and Pastoral Care in Education.
 She has also presented papers at the British Educational Research Association conference, Teacher Education Advancement Network conference and Faculty of Education, Health and Community annual conference at LJMU.
 Her research continues to centralise on issues surrounding home-school relationships, parental responsibility and Special Educational Needs.
 She also has professional and personal interest in the experiences of parents who have children with Autistic Spectrum Conditions, Pathological Demand Avoidance and/or complex needs.

-She also has over ten years experience of supporting children with Special Educational Needs and Disabilities (SEND) within schools and the community, having worked previously as a Support Worker for children with Autistic Spectrum Conditions, Inclusion Support Worker, Summer School Officer and Teaching Assistant.
+She also has over fifteen years experience of supporting children with Special Educational Needs and Disabilities (SEND) within schools and the community, having worked previously as a Support Worker for children with Autistic Spectrum Conditions, Inclusion Support Worker and researcher.

 2014, Liverpool John Moores University, United Kingdom, PG Cert Learning and Teaching in Higher Education